 Normally, most tools are relatively silent about their operation.
 They usually only give messages when something goes wrong.
-You can supply the -v option to most of the tools (here: cgi - v switchbox4.gds) to obtain a little more feedback on the operation of the tools.
+You can supply the "Verbose" setting to obtain a little more feedback on the operation of the tools.

-When terminals (pins) are defined as TEXT structures in the GDS file, use the option -t with cgi.
+When terminals (pins) are defined as TEXT structures in the GDS file, set "Terminal for text".